zth/rescript-relay/rescript-relay-documentation/docs/pagination.md

 There, basic pagination!
 Relay really does all the heavy lifting for us here, which is great.
 Continue reading for some advanced pagination concepts and a full API reference, or move on to [subscriptions](subscriptions).

-## Two types of pagination

-Relay provides two types of pagination by default;

-1. _"Normal"_ pagination, which we saw above using `usePagination`.
-This type of pagination is _not integrated with suspense_, and will give you two flags `isLoadingNext` and `isLoadingPrevious` to indicate whether a request is in flight.
-2. _Blocking_ pagination, which is done via `useBlockingPagination` and _is integrated with suspense_.
-This is more suitable for a "load all"-type of pagination.

-You're encouraged to read more in the [official Relay documentation on pagination](https://relay.dev/docs/guided-tour/list-data/pagination) for more information on the two types of pagination.

 ## API Reference

 A `%relay()` which is annotated with a `@refetchable` directive, and which contains a `@connection` directive somewhere, has the following functions added to it's module, in addition to everything mentioned in [using fragments](using-fragments):